Types of Lobster

 Australian Lobster

-Australian lobsters, one of the larger species, are popular for their tails.
+Australian lobsters, one of the larger species, are famous for their tails.
 An average tail weighs 8–10 ounces.
 The lobster meat is firm with a delicate, sweet flavor and goes well in a seafood paella.

 Western Rock Lobster